Cortical column

 A cortical column is a group of neurons forming a cylindrical structure through the cerebral cortex of the brain perpendicular to the cortical surface.
-The structure was first identified by Vernon Benjamin Mountcastle in 1957.
+The structure was first identified by Rafael Lorente de Nó in 1949 while Vernon Benjamin Mountcastle began to disentangle its physiology in 1957.
 He later identified minicolumns as the basic units of the neocortex which were arranged into columns.
 Each contains the same types of neurons, connectivity, and firing properties.
 Columns are also called hypercolumn, macrocolumn, functional column or sometimes cortical module.
 Neurons within a minicolumn (microcolumn) encode similar features, whereas a hypercolumn "denotes a unit containing a full set of values for any given set of receptive field parameters".
 A cortical module is defined as either synonymous with a hypercolumn or as a tissue block of multiple overlapping hypercolumns.

 Cortical columns are proposed to be the canonical microcircuits for predictive coding, in which the process of cognition is implemented through a hierarchy of identical microcircuits.
 The evolutionary benefit to this duplication allowed human neocortex to increase in size by almost 3-fold over just the last 3 million years.